 The Pier 17 Science Studio is a fellowship that supports emerging talents in science communication and public engagement to develop new ideas, practices, and models aimed at building open dialogues around science, society, and the wider challenges facing us today.
 Fellows traveling from Switzerland spend up to three months working within swissnex San Francisco’s new creative hub at Pier 17.
 They produce projects that are novel and interdisciplinary in nature, which both challenge and inform audiences.
 The program offers them exposure to the Bay Area’s dynamism and creativity, an extensive network of local mentors and partners, visibility, and financial aid.
 We aim to spark a new generation of science advocates working to drive public dialogue and promote new ways of thinking about science.

 Was ist das Besondere an diesem Projekt?

 Dedicated to Swiss-based participants, the Pier 17 Science Studio focuses on cross-disciplinary, collaborative approaches that take advantage of the Bay Area’s ecosystem of science organizations, but also its technology, creative, artistic industries.
 Fellows have access to technical expertise to build a wireframe, or a tinkering studio to build a robot.
 They can meet with artists-in-residence at Autodesk’s Pier 9 to discuss how design and art connect with technology and science.
 Scientists at UC Berkeley, journalists at Wired, designers at IDEO, developers at Google, and exhibit builders at the Exploratorium can help them develop their ideas.
-Finally, at Pier 17, fellows can test their project with live audiences in our exhibition and event spaces, as well as discuss it with the various technologists, academics, entrepreneurs, and creatives sharing our offices.
-The focus of the program is precisely to foster exchange and innovation for the next step in science communication and outreach.
+And at Pier 17, fellows can test their project with live audiences in our exhibition and event spaces, as well as discuss it with the various technologists, academics, entrepreneurs, and creatives sharing our offices.
+The focus of the program is exactly to foster exchange and innovation for the next step in science communication.